 In an effort to facilitate the enforcement of foreign judgments, the UAE has entered into numerous treaties with other countries which govern the reciprocal enforcement of foreign judgments, including the Riyadh Arab Agreement for Judicial Cooperation Convention of 1983, the GCC Convention of 1996 and other similar bilateral treaties with France, China, India and Egypt.
+Whilst no formal treaty is in place between the UAE and the United Kingdom, in November 2023, the Dubai Court of Cassation confirmed the enforceability of a judgment from the English Courts, having relied on the principle of reciprocity as established in the English Judgment of Lenkor Energy Trading DMCC v Puri (2020) EWHC 75 (QB).

-The UAE has enacted the new Arbitration Law under Federal Law No. 6 of 2018 ("UAE Arbitration Law"), which provides a modern framework in line with the United Nations Commission on International Trade Law (UNCITRAL) Model Arbitration Law in the context of domestic arbitrations conducted in the UAE.
-There are a number of domestic arbitration forums in the UAE, notably the Dubai International Arbitration Centre (DIAC) and the Abu Dhabi Commercial Conciliation Arbitration Centre (ADCCAC).
-Orders or awards of an interim nature have not been readily enforceable before the UAE courts until recently after the promulgation of the UAE Arbitration Law, in which it has recognized interim awards as a type of award enforceable before the local courts.
+The UAE has enacted the Federal Law No. 6 of 2018 ("Arbitration Law"), which provides a modern framework in line with the United Nations Commission on International Trade Law (UNCITRAL) Model Arbitration Law in the context of domestic arbitrations conducted in the UAE.
+Orders or awards of an interim nature have not been readily enforceable before the UAE courts until recently after the promulgation of the Arbitration Law, in which it has recognized interim awards as a type of award enforceable in principle before the local courts.